 Do you have a niche?

-When I set up, I decided my niche would be mortgage consultants, as from experience I knew how some of them found the admin side a challenge, but when I had a client in this field, I remembered why I left the industry.
+When I set up, I decided my niche would be mortgage consultants, as from experience, I knew how some of them found the admin side a challenge.
+However, when I had a client in this field, I remembered why I had left the industry.

-Now I don’t really have an industry niche, I market the team we have and the added value and resilience that brings.
+Now, we mainly work with small businesses and charities, and I market the amazing team we have and the added value and resilience that brings.

 How would you say you were different from other VAs?

-This means that not only can I offer ideas day-to-day, but I can help clients look at their whole business, and what they are trying to achieve and share my experience to help put this into practice.
+This means that not only can I offer ideas day-to-day, but I can help clients look at what they are trying to achieve and share my experience to help put this into practice.

 What’s the best thing about being a VA?